 By Anders Carlson-Wee

-Featured art: ‘The Thirty-Six Star Flag of the United States of America’ by an unknown artist
+Featured Art: ‘The Thirty-Six Star Flag of the United States of America’ by unknown

 —in memory of Scott Christopher Maxwell

 First thing is, I got as much right to get my foodstamps